 • Free Shipping in the continental US

-Our new vase was created by Antonio Ziranda and was inspired by a circa 1915 Roycroft 1915 vase.
+• Our new vase was beautifully crafted by Antonio Ziranda, inspired by a circa 1915 Roycroft vase.

 • SIZE: 8" high x 4.75" wide